-Payables to members were \$389,245 and \$191,132 for 2007 and 2006.
-These amounts are primarily the result of payroll audits performed after year-end and amounts overpaid by members.
+There were no payables to members in 2008 and the amount was \$389,245 for 2007.
+The 2007 balance is primarily the result of the payroll audit performed annually and represents overpayments received by members.

 NOTE 5 - LIABILITY OF MEMBERSHIP